All Episodes

 Once you're playing catch-up like this, it's very, very difficult.

-Uh tenured professors hated this machines, Democratic uh uh senators like Clobichar Wyden and and Elizabeth Warren hated them.
+Democratic senators like Chloe Bachar, Wyden, and Elizabeth Warren hated them.

-Um it's like everything wrong that you could possibly ever do, they're doing and and that's leading nobody to have any confidence.
+It's like everything wrong that you could possibly ever do, they're doing, and that's leading nobody to have any confidence.

-Eight and ten at least, in some cases, nine in ten, and the polls show that uh Trump supporters and Republicans don't trust the outcome of this election.
+And the polls show that Trump supporters and Republicans don't trust the outcome of this election.

-Uh, and I think they have good reason not to, because I don't trust it, uh John McLaughlin.
+And I think they have good reason not to because I don't trust it, John McLaughlin.

 Absolutely.